Eldorado Gold Earnings Call Transcripts

 -

 The merger creates a diversified gold-copper producer with long-life assets in Canada, Greece, and Türkiye, targeting significant production and free cash flow growth by 2027.
-Both companies are fully aligned on sustainability, with major projects entering production in 2026 and strong stakeholder support.
+Both Skouries and McIlvenna Bay are fully financed and on track for production in 2026, with strong stakeholder support and minimal regulatory hurdles.

 Fiscal Year 2025